David Threlfall: Early life

-The son of a plumber/builder, Tom Threlfall and his wife, Joyce Foulds, Threlfall was born in Crumpsall, Manchester, Lancashire.
+The son of Joyce Foulds and her husband, Tom Threlfall, a plumber, Threlfall was born in Crumpsall, Manchester, Lancashire.
 The family lived in Blackley, then moved to the Bradford area of Manchester and then Burnage when he was 8/9.
 His introduction to drama came from school and two English teachers, Alan Johnson and Frank Casey, at Wilbraham High School, where he was a contemporary of the younger Lorraine Ashbourne.

 Threlfall studied at art college in Sheffield (now Sheffield Hallam University), but only stayed for a year.
 A few months of labouring and thinking followed.
 Having consulted a magazine in a public library which listed drama colleges, Threlfall successfully applied to the Manchester Polytechnic School of Theatre.
 By graduation, he had an audition with Mike Leigh.

 Threlfall has been a supporter of Manchester City since childhood and was the voice over for the film played before every home game during the 2017–18 season.